 - Scanned copies of the applicant’s published work: this includes the cover and the copyright page for books, and for anthologies and journals, the cover, copyright page, and table of contents where the name of the author and their contribution is shown.
 For films and plays, a digital copy of the poster with its release date

 - Filled-out application form in the appropriate filename format, with required photo, ID scan, and certification form sent as attachments

-All submissions with complete requirements and fully accomplished application form must be sent to email@example.com.
+All submissions with complete requirements and fully accomplished application form must be sent to [email protected].
 Please follow the subject line and filename format: [Language], [Genre], [Title], [Author’s Last Name].
 For example: English, Fiction, “The Life,” Aquino.
-The deadline for submission is on 30 September 2019.
+The deadline for submissions has been extended to 31 October 2019.

 Only writers who go through the complete application process will be considered.
 The chosen fellows must be present for the full duration of the week-long workshop.

 The workshop panel is comprised of the Advisers, Fellows, and Associates of the UP ICW: National Artists for Literature Virgilio S. Almario, Bienvenido N. Lumbera, and Amelia Lapeña-Bonifacio, UP ICW Director Roland B. Tolentino, Gémino H. Abad, Romulo P. Baquiran, Jr., Luna Sicat-Cleto, Jose Y. Dalisay Jr., Eugene Y. Evasco, J. Neil Garcia, Vladimeir B. Gonzales, Cristina Pantoja-Hidalgo, Victor Emmanuel Carmelo Nadera Jr., Charlson Ong, Ramon Guillermo, Anna Felicia Sanchez, and Jun Cruz Reyes.
 The workshop director for the 2020 cycle is Dr. Romulo Baquiran, Jr.